 The Part I most wanted was that of Patrick O'Reilly, the "Irish" Tennor who turns out at the end of the play not to be Irish at all.
 I just love speaking with a fake Irish accent, which is what the part called for.

-I did get a part, but not O’Reilly.
-Instead I got the part of Roger Hopewell.
+I did get a part, but not O'Reilly.
+Instead, I got the part of Roger Hopewell.
 Roger is supposed to be a famous composer, with a sarcastic air.
-He’s a great part and has a lot of great lines (and he’s one that doesn’t happen to die in the play), but the reason I’m not to keen on him is because I found out (after all my readings for him) that he’s supposed to be gay, and I’m certainly not gay and really don’t think I can pull off gay, but it’s theatre, and I shall do my best.
+He's a great part and has a lot of great lines (and he's one that doesn't happen to die in the play), but the reason I'm not too keen on him is that I found out (after all my readings for him) that he's supposed to be gay, and I'm certainly not gay and really don't think I can pull off gay, but it's theatre, and I shall do my best.

 It should be fun to do some acting.

-First rehearsal is at 2:30 and it is 12:35 now, so that’s just a couple hours away.
+The first rehearsal is at 2:30 and it is 12:35 now, so that's just a couple of hours away.
 But as I have not written anything in my blog of note of late, I figured this would be a nice thing to post.
-I’m sure to post more about this as time goes on.
+I'm sure to post more about this as time goes on.